-Studies at UCA and the HE sector show that providing students with a clear understanding of what to expect from the university experience helps to promote engagement.
+Studies at UCA and the HE sector show that providing students with a clear understanding of what to expect from the university experience, and what is expected of them, helps to promote engagement.
 What is even better is to give new students opportunities to hear the experiences of first year students and how they adapted, changed, survived and succeeded.
 The development of an area of university websites that are specifically aimed at new entrants and their families and focus on the challenges and advantages of entering an undergraduate programme (Woodfield and O’Mahony 2016: 46- 47, Morey et al 2011: 48) are particularly beneficial.
-As a start, send out the UCA-Pre-Arrival-IT-Induction to all students that have accepted a place on your course.
+Please ensure that you send out the new Pre-Arrival IT Guide weblink to all students that have accepted a place on your course.

-Does your induction provide students with details of a named personal tutor/contact during indiction week?
+Does your induction provide students with details of a named personal development tutor?

 “During Induction all new students should discuss expectations – their own, those of the course team and those of the university.
 In particular, they should understand the ethos of the course and its delivery … This induction is best thought of as a process, rather than an event, involving reinforcement throughout the first year” (Harding and Thompson c.2011).

-UCA research and practice around induction tutoring, suggests that by providing students with a named Personal Tutor who is interested in their wellbeing and academic progress (Barratt, 2018; Fitzwater, 2017), students are less likely to drop out.
-Relationship building between staff and students is central to retention.
-It is cruciual that such support be visible and accessible to students, alongside other support mechanisms offered by the institution.
+UCA research and practice around induction tutoring, suggests that by providing students with a named Personal Development Tutor who is interested in their wellbeing and academic progress (Barratt, 2018; Fitzwater, 2017), students are less likely to drop out.
+Relationship building between staff and students is central to retention and student personal development.
+It is crucial that such support be visible and accessible to students, alongside other support mechanisms offered by the institution.
 The success of this system is shown to depend on several factors, which, based on a study of strategies at Oxford Brookes University and University of Reading, Morey (2011) sets out as:

 - Tutorials providing a visible, structured and valued system of support;